dillydill123/inventory-setups/README.md

 ![Section Mode](readme_images_and_gifs/section_mode.png)

-When you are in the section mode view, use the import or add button to create or import a section.
+When you are in the section mode view, the import and add button can now be used to add or import sections instead of setups.

 ![Section Create](readme_images_and_gifs/sections_create.gif)